LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Experiments

 \subsection{Dataset}

-For the ablation study, we train our model on LibriSpeech-100~\cite{7178964} and the DNS Challenge~\cite{reddy2020interspeech} datasets.
+For the ablation study in \cref{tab:ablation_mos}, we train our model on LibriSpeech-100~\cite{7178964} and the DNS Challenge~\cite{reddy2020interspeech} datasets.
 Room impulse responses (RIRs) are sourced from the DNS Challenge dataset, and noise signals are also drawn from DNS.
 For comparisons against other methods, we additionally train a larger variant using LibriSpeech-360 together with DNS; in this setting, noise is sampled from both DNS and DEMAND~\cite{thiemann2013demand}, while RIRs remain from DNS.
-For evaluation, all test sets are taken from the DNS Challenge 2020.
+For evaluation, all evaluation sets are taken from the DNS Challenge 2020.
+We set the ratio of reverberant to non-reverberant data in the training sets to 1:1.
+Training segments are randomly cropped to 0.38 s, whereas validation segments use durations of 5.0 s, respectively.